 Insights

-Transactional SMS: best practices for customer satisfaction
+Transactional SMS: Best practices for customer satisfaction

-Image for Transactional SMS: best practices for customer satisfaction
+Image for Transactional SMS: Best practices for customer satisfaction

 When was the last time you checked your phone?
 If you’re like most people, one-third of your waking hours involve a smartphone.
 It’s people’s go-to for almost everything, like news, updates, shopping, banking, and how we interact with businesses.
 And when texts have a 98% open rate, SMS is a great way for businesses to reach their subscribers with automated updates and news.